go101/go101/UPDATES.md

 * Go 1.13 ready.
 * add two situations in the article [How to Gracefully Close Channels](https://go101.org/article/channel-closing.html).
-* [the "named type" and "unnamed type" terminologies](https://go101.org/article/type-system-overview.html#unnamed-type) are added back, but they are eqivalent to "defined type" and "non-defined type" now.
+* [the "named type" and "unnamed type" terminologies](https://go101.org/article/type-system-overview.html#unnamed-type) are added back, but they are equivalent to "defined type" and "non-defined type" now.

 ### 1.12.d (2019/May/18)